With Treatment

 Services provided:

-Florence Crittenton Home And Services is an inpatient addiction rehab facility in Helena, Montana that is situated in the 59601 zip code.
-Florence Crittenton Home And Services offers cognitive behavioral therapy, relapse prevention treatment and substance use counseling approach.
+Florence Crittenton Home And Services is a residential addiction rehab facility in Helena, Montana that is situated in the 59601 zip code.
+Florence Crittenton Home And Services offers motivational incentives, anger management and relapse prevention treatment.
 It Accepts Federal funding.

 Address: 901 North Harris Street, Helena, MT 59601 in Lewis and Clark County